smp4/sysmlv2-python-cookiecutter/README.md

 You will then be asked a series of questions to create the project.
 Enter the new project directory and continue with the Getting Started instructions in `docs/getting-started.md`.
 You now have a project.

-Following the [Getting Started](./docs/getting-started.md) instructions to set up VS Code and Jupyter development environment.
+Follow the [Getting Started](./docs/getting-started.md) instructions to set up VS Code and Jupyter development environment.

 ## Updating an existing project